Champagne Laurent-Perrier - Grand Siècle

 Wine rated (2019 guide) 17/20 (Great wine)

-A blend of three vintages, Grand Siècle offers a lovely vinosity and beautiful complexity with notes of dried fruit.
+A blend of three vintages, Grand Siècle offers a lovely winey character and beautiful complexity with notes of dried fruit.

 About the estate:

-The Laurent-Perrier group (Delamotte, Salon, De Castellane, Jeanmaire, etc.), the fifth largest Champagne group, was the most innovative during the era of its founder Bernard Nonancourt, who passed away in 2010 and was succeeded by his daughters.
-The historic cellar master, Michel Fauconnet, guardian of the "L.-P." taste built around Chardonnay, has bowed out.
-The group's own vineyards cover only 10% of its supplies.
-Aromatic, lively, and partially malolactically fermented, the range has played a major role in the global success of aperitif champagne, both white and rosé.
+The Laurent-Perrier Group (Delamotte, Salon, De Castellane, Jeanmaire, etc.), the fifth-largest Champagne producer, was the most innovative during the era of its founder, Bernard Nonancourt, who passed away in 2010 and was succeeded by his daughters.
+The longtime cellar master, Michel Fauconnet, guardian of the “L.-P.” style built around Chardonnay, has stepped down.
+The estate’s own vineyards account for only 10% of its supply.
+Aromatic, lively, and partially malolactically fermented, the range plays a major role in the global success of aperitif champagne, in both white and rosé.

 Wine Enthusiast